 |9.
 Allow the red wax to harden until it is firm to the touch, yet still warm.
 Pour a one inch layer of white wax.
 Repeat alternating the red and white wax until the mold is filled.||10.
 After the candle has cooled fully, de mold and level the base. leave the wick long to represent a fuse for display, but trim it to 1/4 inch before burning.|

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - May 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing Originally published in June 1998 and updated in May 2006 and in June 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.

 Author: Bob Sherman

 This article is provided free of charge for use.
 Candles may be made and sold using this design royalty free, however no portion of this article may be reproduced for publication elsewhere without express permission from Bobby's Craft Boutique Inc. with the following exceptions: